Manage Tokens

 When accessing the token management endpoints using a token without sufficient

-permission, the server will reply with 403 Forbidden
+permission, the server will reply with 403 Forbidden.

 A JSON object representing a token has the following structure: